flatironinstitute/disBatch/Readme.md

 These are textually prepended and appended, respectively, to the text of each task line.
-If the suffix includes redirection and a task is a proper command sequence (a series of program invocations joined by `;`), then the task should be wrapped in `( ...)` so that the standard error and standard output of the whole sequence will be redirected to the log file.
+If the suffix includes redirection and a task is a proper command sequence (a series of program invocations joined by `;`), then the task should be wrapped in `( ... )` (which may also be added to suffix and prefix respectively) so that the standard error and standard output of the whole sequence will be redirected to the log file.
 If this is not done, only standard error and standard output for the last component of the command sequence will be captured.
 This is probably not what you want unless you have